kylemh/react-svg-icons/README.md

   - `fill="currentColor"`
   - `aria-hidden="true"`
 - Ensure that the `svg` includes a `title` element as the first child of the `svg` element.
-  - It's content should be a human-readible description of the SVG (this is for accessibility)
+  - Its content should be a human-readible description of the SVG (this is for accessibility)
 - Put it into `src/svgs`

 ### Considerations